D-Transport/mobile-app/README.md

 Open this project with Android Studio, compile and run the application on an Android device.

-Configure the Web3 URL, the ethereum addresses and the terminal address in the settings tab.
+Configure the Web3 URL, the account addresses, the contract address and the terminal address in the settings tab.

 ![Screen](screen.png)